Extract of personal data from the BRP

 Authorize someone

-Would you like to authorize someone to request your BRP extract?
+Would you like to authorize someone to request your BRP?
 If so, please write a letter containing the following information:

 - the reason why you need the extract